 No Impact.
-There is no "City Disaster Response Route" located on any streets adjacent to the project site.
+The project site is adjacent to San Fernando Road, which is a designated County Evacuation Route, as identified in the City of Glendale General Plan Safety Element (August 2003).
+There are no City Disaster Response Routes located on any streets adjacent to the project site.
 The nearest designated street is Brand Boulevard, as identified in the City of Glendale General Plan Safety Element (August 2003).
-The proposed project does not involve any changes to Brand Boulevard and Glenoaks Boulevard, which are the closest City Disaster Response Routes to the project site, nor would the project result in the alteration of an adopted emergency response plan or evacuation plan.
+The proposed project does not involve any changes to San Fernando Road or Brand Boulevard, nor would the project result in the alteration of an adopted emergency response plan or evacuation plan.
 As such, no impacts to emergency response plans or emergency evacuation plans would occur as a result of the proposed project.